splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrument-lambda-functions.rst

 Use the Splunk OpenTelemetry Lambda Layer to automatically instrument your AWS Lambda functions for many programming languages.
 To get started, use the guided setup or follow the instructions manually.

-To send data to a Splunk OTel Collector in EC2, see :ref:`ec2-otel-collector-serverless`.

 Generate customized instructions using the guided setup
 ====================================================================